-We aim to support all pro-active shareholder resolutions and assess each one on a case-by-case basis.
+We aim to support all pro-active shareholder resolutions specifically those that align with our Better World Policy.
 In doing so, we consider the following factors:

-- 1. Whether the proponent's aims are consistent with our ethical and responsible investment policies. - 2.
-Whether the proposal complements one of our existing engagement themes - 3.
+- 1. Whether the proponent's aims are consistent with our sustainable investment policies. - 2.
+Whether the proposal complements one of our existing engagement themes. - 3.
 Whether the proposal is reasonable, not overly prescriptive, realistically implementable. - 4.
-Whether it places undue and disproportionate cost on the company.
+Whether it places undue and disproportionate cost on the company. - 5.
+Where the ask is consistent with either fund or client values.